 How difficult is it to get a 9?

-Should students appeal if they don’t get their expected grades?
+Can students appeal if they don’t get their expected grades?

 What about Wales, Northern Ireland and Scotland?

-Confusing?
-There’s certainly going to be a lot of explanation needed for a few years ahead.
-Oh, and there are no plans to change the grading system for A’Levels — at least for the moment...
+There’s certainly a lot to get your head around, if you're used to the old alphabetical system!
+Thankfully, there are no plans to change the grading system for A Levels — at least for the moment...